 Simmental cattle get their name from the Simme Valley in Switzerland – the area where they were first bred.
 Today, the dual purpose Simmental is one of the most popular breeds in the world.
 In Germany and Austria it is known as Fleckvieh and in France as Pie Rouge.

 Total numbers of Simmental are estimated to be around the 50 million mark.
 The highest concentrations can be found in Europe, but this is an animal that is successfully used on 6 continents.
-Interestingly, the worldwide spread of Simmental didn’t really occur in any great number until the late 1960s.
+Interestingly, the worldwide spread of Simmental cattle didn’t really occur in any great number until the late 1960s.
 Simmental cattle were first shipped to China in the 1970s.

 Simmental cattle characteristics

 The Simmental can vary in colour from chestnut/gold to red with white.
 (The American Simmental is often predominately black or red.)
 They have a short, soft coat with white markings on the head and belly.
-Simmental can be horned or polled.
+Simmental cattle can be horned or polled.

-They have a large frame and good muscling.
+The breed has a large frame and good muscling.
 Cows reach up to 900 kilos in weight, mature bulls around 1,300 kilos.

 Simmental cattle are renowned for their high beef yields.
 The carcass is heavier yet leaner than many other European breeds.
 The good quality meat has little waste fat.